 A natural way to address this question is to collect the essential structure of the flow (FPs, LCs, and separatrices), and use this to define a topological invariant.
-For generic parameters $\boldsymbol{\eta}$, the flow~\eqref{Eq:SemiclassicalEOM} is structurally stable (finitely many FPs and LCs, and it does not contain saddle connections).
-The flow thus admits a combinatorial, topological invariant.
-In systems combining Hamiltonian dynamics with dissipation, FP attractors with different local chiralities are physically distinct: chirality sets the symplectic norm (particle-hole character) of local fluctuations, determining whether they behave as excitations of a locally harmonic or inverted oscillator~\cite{soriente_distinctive_2021,Dumont2024}.
-In the absence of LCs, a complete invariant that incorporates this local chirality forms a decorated graph~\cite{villa2025topological}.
+For generic parameters $\boldsymbol{\eta}$, the flow~\eqref{Eq:SemiclassicalEOM} is structurally stable (finitely many FPs and LCs, no saddle connections), and admits a topological invariant, see Appendix~\ref{sec:morse_smale}.
+In systems combining Hamiltonian dynamics with dissipation, the chirality of FP attractors, encoded by their symplectic norm, determines whether local excitations correspond to a harmonic or inverted oscillator~\cite{soriente_distinctive_2021,Dumont2024}; without LCs, a decorated graph incorporating chirality forms a complete topological invariant~\cite{villa2025topological}.
 Inspired by Morse-Smale theory~\cite{oshemkov_classification_1998}, we extend this framework to flows with LCs via a \textit{molecule} invariant [Figs.~\ref{fig:2}(a)--\ref{fig:2}(d)], whose \textit{atoms} encode FPs, LCs, and their chirality, connected by separatrices.
 We detail its construction below.